Zaquan Adha

 Mohamad Zaquan Adha bin Abd.
 Radzak (born 3 August 1987) is a Malaysian former professional footballer who played as a forward.

 Personal life

-He is the younger of a set of twins; his brother, Aidil Zafuan, who is also a footballer.
+He is the younger of a set of twins; his brother Aidil Zafuan is also a footballer.

 Club career

 Negeri Sembilan FA

 Zaquan started representing the Negeri Sembilan FA football team in the 2004 SUKMA Games.
 He with his twin brother won the gold medal in the 2004 SUKMA Games football competition.
 In the 2005–06 season, he and his brother were promoted into the senior team, and Negeri Sembilan also won their first Malaysia Super League title.

 His contract with Negeri Sembilan was scheduled to end at the end of the 2008 season.
-Zaquan and his brother had been attracting interest from several Slovakian top league clubs.
+Zaquan and his brother had been attracting interest from several Slovak top league clubs.
 He had confirmed that he and his brother would sign a contract with an unnamed Slovak Corgoň Liga team after the 2008 AFF Suzuki Cup.
 However, he and Aidil remained with Negeri Sembilan.